 Hatchling orientation data will be collected from emerged nests on Sholl and Long Islands, and on the mainland when encountered during field surveys.
+It will also be collected from the other smaller islands (minimum twice per week during monitoring surveys) (Table 8).
 Fan monitoring on islands in 2018/19 and 2021/22 found greater dispersion on island sand spits due to the most direct route to the ocean occurring in every direction, resulting in disorientation (see Section 2.2.3) (Pendoley Environmental 2019, 2022).
-Consequently, future monitoring under this program will not include metrics from hatchling fans emerging on island spits as they are obscured by natural cues.
-Hatchling orientation metrics will be recorded for fans encountered in the 'hatchling orientation survey area', illustrated for each monitoring location in Appendix B. Orientation data may also be collected from other locations if time allows (Table 8).
+Consequently, future monitoring under this program will not include metrics from hatchling fans emerging on island spits as they are obscured by natural cues, which limits the data collection on the eight smaller islands since nesting is largely confined to nesting habitat on sand spits.
+Hatchling orientation metrics will be recorded for fans encountered in the 'hatchling orientation survey area', illustrated for each monitoring location in Appendix B.